Rhodonite Properties, Facts and Photos

 They can also occur as veins, fracture fillings or even as part of the matrix.
 Matrix is the host rock or material in which the mineral formed.

-The black markings form through oxidation which causes the pink colour of rhodonite to darken.
-The process begins when a crust of manganese oxides cover the surface of the stone.
+The black markings form through oxidation which causes the reddish-pink rhodonite crystals to darken.

 Rhodonite was discovered in 1790 in the Ural Mountains.
 It was named in 1819 by German naturalist Christoph Friedrich Jasche.
 The name comes from the Greek word 'rhodon' meaning 'rose' because of its colour.